GregGlickert/YeastClassification/README.md

 ## Requires python install
 ### Using Anaconda
 Environment can be built from included yml\
+Will have a lot of not needed libraries but should still work\
+In the future will provide better yml file with less libraries\
 command - conda env create -f TEST_ENVIRONMENT.yml

 ### Using PyPi (subject to change still)